kerryspchang/shell-local-plugin/README.md

 ```
 to see usage.

-The plugin might need to download the Docker image for your action runtime the first time you use it.
+The plugin might need to download the Docker image for your action runtime for the first time you use it.
 This takes about 20 seconds but is a one-time thing.

-The plugin will start a container when it is first called, and close the container when you exist Shell.
+The plugin will start a container when it is first called, and close that container when you exist Shell.

 ## Commands

 ### local debug (currently nodejs only)
-Run an action or activation in a local docker container, and open Chrome DevTool for live debugging.
+Run an action or activation in a local docker container, and open Chrome DevTool in the sidecar for live debugging.
 Provide input with `-p`.
 Return the output data.
 ```
 [fsh] local debug action_name_or_activation_id [-p name value]
 ```